ComicallyNormal-Industries/shallowriver/README.md

 * `--generate --g`
   * generates the ChArUco board used for calibration. the file is put into `/build`
   * example: `./shallowriver --g`
+* `--log --l`
+  * enable per-frame fps/latency CSV logging (with --run/--engine)
+  * example: `./shallowriver --r both --l`
+* `--print --p`
+  * print pipeline benchmark stats to the terminal (with --run/--engine)
+  * example: `./shallowriver --r both --p`

 ## outputs

+There are two output locations, differing based on how the project is run.
+When run through the apt package, the base path will be `/.local/share/shallowriver`.
+When running in the build directory it will be local, in `/build/res`.
+If logging is enabled, the logs will be generated in the `logging` directory, the 3d outpus will be put in the `output` directory.
+For example: `/logging/perf_1.csv` or `/output/3d_key_points_1.txt`.

 ## Contributors